How to Talk to Someone if You Think They’re Suicidal

 Suicide Hotline Information:

 If you or someone you know is thinking about suicide please seek help immediately.
-A very important resource, available 24/7, is the suicide hotline.
-1(800) 273-TALK (8255).
-The counselors at Lifeologie Counseling are also available to help.
+A very important resource, available 24/7, is 988.
+The therapists at Lifeologie Counseling are also available to help.
 If you or someone you know is struggling with thoughts of suicide, please reach out to us for help.

 About Lifeologie